PAYE settlement agreements (PSAs)

 PAYE Settlement Agreement (PSA) enables employers to make a single annual payment to HMRC to settle all income tax and NIC due on certain expenses and benefits provided to employees.
 It can significantly reduce administration, help with compliance, and mitigate the risk of reducing the intended motivation of employees when they may otherwise see a tax liability.
 Should you have a PSA?

-What is a PSA Settlement Agreement?
+What is a PAYE Settlement Agreement (PSA)?

 Many businesses will provide benefits to their employees, such as staff entertaining, gifts and even relocation packages.
 Although there are exemptions, many benefits are liable for income tax and NIC.